-Nondegree Students-students permitted to enroll part time (maximum nine credits per semester) for course work toward professional development, personal growth, or certification.
-Recent high school graduates (within the previous two years) are required to meet the admission standards of the University.
-Transfer students may enroll nondegree if they have attempted less than 30 credits and have a 2.50 grade point average.
+Nondegree Students–students permitted to enroll part time (maximum nine credits per semester and seven credits for winter and summer terms) for course work toward professional development, personal growth, or certification.
+Recent high school graduates (within the previous three years) are required to meet the admission standards of the University.
+Transfer students may enroll nondegree if they have attempted less than 30 credits and have a 2.00 grade point average.
 High school students may attend on a nondegree basis with written permission of their high school principal or guidance counselor.
 Nondegree students may attempt a maximum of 18 credits.
-Upon reaching 18 credits, students must have a 2.00 GPA or the department's required GPA to be eligible for admission to a degree program or to request permission to enroll with professional development status.
+Upon reaching 18 credits, students must have a 2.00 GPA or the department’s required GPA to be eligible for admission to a degree program or to request permission to enroll with professional development status.

 The student's standing is determined by the number of semester hours of credit earned as follows:

 A full-time class load ranges from 12 to 18 semester hours of credit.
 Credits attempted or earned through the process of Credit by Examination are not counted in the student class load.

 An overload is enrollment in more than 18 credit hours in the fall or spring semester, or more than seven credit hours in an individual summer or winter session.
 The minimum cumulative GPA required to carry an overload is 2.75.

 Permission will not be granted for more than 24 credit hours in a fall or spring semester or 10 credit hours in an individual summer or winter session.